VIKTORIA OF PRUSSIA

-Known in the family as Moretta, Viktoria was raised in the English way and was the oldest of the three daughters, including Sophie and Margaret, who were the closest to their mother.
+Known in the family as Moretta, Viktoria was raised in the English way and was the oldest of the three daughters, including Sophia and Margarethe, who were the closest to their mother.
 The older three children, Wilhelm, Charlotte and Heinrich, had become estranged from their parents, and the attention lavished on the younger three daughters only increased the animosity.

 In 1881, Viktoria’s mother invited Alexander of Battenberg to the Prussian court to meet her daughter as she had earmarked the young prince as a possible match for Viktoria.
-Alexander was handsome and dashing so it was hardly surprising Viktoria obliged her parents by falling in love with him, however her grandfather, Wilhelm I, opposed the match as he was afraid the Russians would not approve.
+Alexander was handsome and dashing so it was hardly surprising Viktoria obliged her parents by falling in love with him, however her grandfather, Emperor Wilhelm I, Empress Augusta and Otto von Bismarck, all opposed the match as they were afraid the Russians would not approve.
 Alexander had been selected as the sovereign Prince of Bulgaria and his current actions were causing a great deal of animosity in Russia.
 After a great deal of arguing, Viktoria’s parents abandoned the notion of a wedding and the young princess was left heartbroken.

 Viktoria refused to give up hope of marrying Alexander one day, especially since she knew her grandfather was ailing and her parents would eventually be in a position to make the marriage a possibility.
 However, Viktoria’s father was already dying of throat cancer and his reign would be a short one.
 Before his death, Friedrich had left instructions for the marriage between Viktoria and Alexander to go ahead, however Wilhelm wrote to Alexander and told him there would be no marriage.
 Alexander returned all of Viktoria’s letters and the princess was devastated all over again.